How Clinicians Adopt Healthcare Technology

 In the face of these transformational advances, healthcare technology adoption continues to fail at an astounding rate.
 Studies vary, but some estimates of health IT implementation failures are as high as 70 percent.

 I started thinking about why some projects are successful and others aren’t.
 Budget and technical issues, of course, are significant factors.

-However, the failure to incorporate human considerations into technology evaluation, implementation and training are worth exploring.
-I believe the failure or adoption of any new technology relies on a few basic factors:
+However, the failure to incorporate human considerations into technology evaluation, implementation and training is worth exploring.
+I believe the failure of the adoption of any new technology relies on a few basic factors:

 If a technology alleviates a problem nurses are experiencing—without creating new ones—they will likely recognize its value, embrace the technology and may even champion it.